-DCam 3 is also very carefully designed to accommodate a ideally balanced range of processed color from digital captures, but is more accommodating with its larger gamut than DCam 2.
+DCam 3 is also very carefully designed to accommodate an ideally balanced range of processed color from digital captures, but is more accommodating with its larger gamut than DCam 2.

 DCam 3 vs. Adobe, Lab Projection

 This Lab projection is more perceptually accurate and shows the large conceptual differences between my DCam series (here the DCam 3) and this space which is so commonly used in digital imaging, including digital camera capture.
-Needless to say, my research indicates a wide gulf between the requirements of ideal digital capture and the currently dominant sRGB and Adobe RGB working spaces.
+Needless to say, my etensive research and experience indicate a wide gulf between the requirements of ideal digital capture and the currently dominant sRGB and Adobe RGB working spaces.

 See Movie #3 above.
 This 2D view is provided to help you visualize the differences between 2D and 3D renderings.

 Though DCam 4 looks a little smaller than ProPhoto, if anything it will hold a few more relevant colors than ProPhoto, and uses a better tone curve.
 Both spaces are very good general purpose, huge gamut spaces, however.
-My spaces (except for Ekta Space) all share my perceptually uniform tone curve for optimal output mapping.
+My spaces (except for Ekta Space PS 5) all share my perceptually uniform tone curve for optimal output mapping.